-In nine out of ten cases, perpetrators of crimes and physical attacks against journalists are unpunished by the judicial system.
-The UNESDOC 2018 report on “the safety of journalists and the danger of impunity” indicates that of the 1,010 murders of journalists committed between 2006 and 2017, 89% were not legally resolved.
-Yet, the percentage is likely to be higher in countries affected by an undergoing armed conflict.
+In nine out of ten cases, perpetrators of crimes and physical attacks against journalists go unpunished by the judicial system.
+The UNESCO 2018 report on the safety of journalists and the danger of impunity indicates that of the 1,010 murders of journalists committed between 2006 and 2017, 89% were not legally resolved.
+Yet the percentage is likely to be higher in countries affected by ongoing armed conflict.
 Indeed, CPJ’s 2019 Global Impunity Index placed Somalia, Syria, Iraq, and South Sudan as the first fourth-worst countries to prosecute journalists’ murderers.
-The pervasive impunity of perpetrators contributes to the perpetuation of violence against journalists while threatening the successful completion of their profession.
-Justice for journalists is crucial for ensuring freedom of expression and press and the respect of human rights.
+The pervasive impunity of perpetrators contributes to the perpetuation of violence against journalists, while threatening the successful completion of their profession.
+Justice for journalists is crucial for ensuring freedom of expression and press, and the respect of human rights.

 - Conflict sensitive journalism: best practices and recommendations